wyozi/luna/README.md

 fn("hello") -- works
 fn("hello", "world") -- error: 'b' is invalid type fn("hello", 42) -- works

+assert("hello" is string) -- can also use 'x is y' syntax
 ```

 #### Default parameter values (implemented: ✔)